 Can You Really Make Money With Matched Betting in Australia?

-How?
-By cleverly exploiting the promotional free bets and bonuses offered by online bookmakers (bookies).
-These offers are designed to attract new customers and keep existing ones betting.
-Think "Bet $20, Get $20 Free Bet" or "Deposit $50, Get a $50 Bonus."
+Matched betting exploits the promotional free bets and bonuses that bookmakers offer to attract and retain customers.
+Offers like "Bet $20, Get $20 Free Bet" or "Deposit $50, Get a $50 Bonus" are common across the industry.

-- Place a 'Back' Bet: This is a standard bet placed with the bookmaker offering the promotion.
-You bet for a specific outcome to happen (e.g., Team A to win).
+- A 'Back' Bet: A standard bet placed with the bookmaker, betting for an outcome (e.g., Team A to win).

-- Place a 'Lay' Bet: This is the crucial counter-bet, placed on a betting exchange (like Betfair).
-A lay bet is betting against the same outcome happening (e.g., Team A not to win – meaning they lose or draw).
+- A 'Lay' Bet: A counter-bet placed on a betting exchange (like Betfair), betting against the same outcome (e.g., Team A not to win).

-You don't need sports knowledge to succeed with matched betting—just discipline to follow a mathematical process that guarantees profit from free bet promotions.
+You don't need sports knowledge to succeed with matched betting.
+You just need discipline to follow a mathematical process that guarantees profit from free bet promotions.

 Discord Server